tertle/com.unity.entities/README.md

 - Fixed FixedRateCatchUpManager breaking RewindAllocator when running 3+ times.
 - Added support for PropertyInspector<DynamicBuffer<T>>.
 - GetEntity no longer forces LinkedEntityGroup and TransformUsageFlags.Dynamic on prefabs that don't have children.
+- Fixed WithNone when IEnableable not adding dependency to system.

 # About Entities
 The Entities package provides a modern Entity Component System (ECS) implementation with a basic set of systems and components made for Unity.